DevExpress-Examples/asp-net-mvc-grid-cancel-editing-conditionally-in-batch-mode/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t115116/)**
 <!-- run online end -->

-You can cancel grid data editing in batch edit mode either on the client or server side.
+You can cancel grid data editing in batch edit mode on the client or server side.

 In this example, users can modify data only in even rows (except the **ID** column).
-Every column is protected in different way, listed below.
+Each column is protected in a different way, listed below.

-On the client, handle handle the [BatchEditStartEditing](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.BatchEditStartEditing) event and set its [e.cancel](https://docs.devexpress.com/AspNet/js-ASPxClientCancelEventArgs.cancel) property to `true` to cancel the editing:
+On the client, handle the [BatchEditStartEditing](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.BatchEditStartEditing) event and set its [e.cancel](https://docs.devexpress.com/AspNet/js-ASPxClientCancelEventArgs.cancel) property to `true` to cancel editing:

 ```js
 function OnBatchStartEdit(s, e) {